Reporter's privilege

 Reporter's privilege in the United States (also journalist's privilege, newsman's privilege, or press privilege), is a "reporter's protection under constitutional or statutory law, from being compelled to testify about confidential information or sources."
 It may be described in the US as the qualified (limited) First Amendment or statutory right many jurisdictions have given to journalists in protecting their confidential sources from discovery.

 The First, Second, Third, Fifth, Eighth, Ninth, Tenth, Eleventh, and D.C.
 Circuits have all held that a qualified reporter's privilege exists.
-In the 2013 case of U.S. v.
+In the 2013 case U.S. v.
 Sterling, the Fourth expressly denied a reporter's privilege exists under Branzburg.
-Furthermore, forty-nine states and the District of Columbia have enacted statutes called shield laws protecting journalists' anonymous sources.
+Furthermore, 49 states and the District of Columbia have enacted statutes called shield laws protecting journalists' anonymous sources.
+Wyoming is the only state without a shield law, though the Reporters Committee for Freedom of the Press says this is likely because state courts rarely subpoena news organizations.

 United States

 Department of Justice guidelines (United States)

 The United States Department of Justice created self-imposed guidelines intended to protect journalists by regulating the use of subpoenas against the press.
 These guidelines state that the government "should have made all reasonable attempts to obtain the information from alternative, non-media sources” before considering issuing a subpoena to a member of the news media.
 Furthermore, the guidelines require that federal prosecutors negotiate with the press, explaining the specific needs of the case.

 Before any subpoena may be issued, the attorney general must approve the issuance.
 The attorney general’s review for a subpoena to a member of the news media shall be based on the following criteria: